Document #: HHS-OCIO-OIS-2019-05-004

 - Immediately report all suspected and known security incidents (e.g., GFE loss or compromise, violation of security policies, etc.), privacy breaches (e.g., loss, compromise or unauthorized access and use of PII/PHI), and suspicious activities to the Helpdesk and/or CSIRC/CSIRT pursuant to HHS incident response policy and/or procedures5 ;

-- Review Office of Security and Strategic Information (OSSI) requirements and policy on use of GFE during foreign travel prior to traveling abroad with GFE or to conduct HHS business; and
+- Review Office of National Security (ONS) requirements and HHS Memorandum for the Use of Government Furnished Equipment (GFE) During Foreign Travel, February 10, 2021 prior to traveling abroad with GFE or to conduct HHS business; and

-- Notify my Personnel Security Representative (PSR) when there is a need to bring GFE on foreign travel (per requirements defined by the OSSI).
+- Notify my Personnel Security Representative (PSR) when there is a need to bring GFE on foreign travel (per Office of National Security (ONS)).

 I understand that I must: